gpcodervn/spring-ssl-example/README.md

 ### Create Truststore

-A trustsore in some way is the opposite of a keystore.
+A truststore in some way is the opposite of a keystore.
 It holds the certificates of the external entities that we trust.
 In this example, I want to keep the root CA certificate in the truststore.

 > keytool -import -trustcacerts -noprompt -alias ca -ext san=dns:localhost,ip:127.0.0.1 -file rootCA.crt -keystore truststore.jks

 + pwd: trust123

-Output: `keystore.jks`
+Output: `truststore.jks`

 View the content of JKS file:

-> keytool -v -list -keystore keystore.jks
+> keytool -v -list -keystore truststore.jks

 ### Create client keystore